Interesting Facts About Anchorage Alaska that take you from those humble beginnings as a rugged tent city, to today's modern town.

 Visitors from all over the world, now come to Anchorage for this grand celebration.

-McDonald's was the first fast food restaurant chain in town.
+McDonald's claims the honor of being the first fast food restaurant chain in town.

 It opened in July 1970 on the corner of Northern Lights and Arctic to a very excited crowd.